OpenGeoMetadata/opengeometadata.github.io/docs/share-on-ogm.md

                 preview.jpg
 ```

+!!! note

 	Institutions may choose to use a combination of structures, such as hashed directories within categorical folders.
-{: .note}

 ## 4. Determine the file-naming rules for your metadata